Incompatible Filesystem Settings on Host vs. Image

 Abstract

-This page provides further information how to solve image boot problems if the filesystem tool chain on the image build host is incompatible with the image target distribution
+This page provides further information on how to solve image boot problems if the filesystem toolchain on the image build host is incompatible with the image’s target distribution.

-When KIWI NG builds an image which requests the creation of a filesystem, the required filesystem creation tool, for example mkfs.xfs, is called from the host on which KIWI NG gets called.
-It is expected that the generated filesystem is compatible with the image target distribution.
+When KIWI NG builds an image that requests the creation of a filesystem, the required filesystem creation tool, for example, mkfs.xfs, is called from the host on which KIWI NG is running.
+It is expected that the generated filesystem is compatible with the image’s target distribution.
 This expectation is not always correct and depends on the compatibility of the filesystem default settings between build host and image target.
-We know about the following settings that causes an incompatible filesystem which will not be able to be used on boot:
+We know about the following settings that cause an incompatible filesystem, which will not be able to be used on boot:

 Ext[2,3,4]